Contepec: History

-The place name Contepec derives from Nahuatl comitl, pot, and tepetl, "hill".
+The place name Contepec derives from Nahuatl comitl, "pot", and tepetl, "hill".
 In pre-Hispanic times the area was inhabited by Guamare and Pame indigenous peoples: epidemics caused their extinction in the area by the end of the 16th century.
 The area was repopulated in the 17th century by Otomi and Mazahua settlers.

 In the first half of the 19th century Contepec was part of the municipality of Coroneo in Guanajuato.
 In 1857 it was separated from Guanajuato and incorporated as a municipality in Michoacán.
 Between 1935 and 1938 the municipal seat was located at Tepuxtepec.
 In 1962 the municipality of Epitacio Huerta was separated from Contepec.

 Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is Ruben Rodríguez Jiménez.

 Demographics

-In the 2010 Mexican Census, the municipality of Contepec recorded a population of 32,954 inhabitants living in 7723 households.
+In the 2010 Census, the municipality of Contepec recorded a population of 32,954 inhabitants living in 7723 households.
 The 2015 Intercensal Survey estimated a population of 34,193 inhabitants in Contepec.

 There are 74 localities in the municipality, of which only the municipal seat, also known as Contepec, is classified as urban.
 It recorded a population of 4184 inhabitants in the 2010 Census.